Cards will represent USA, Brazil and Venezuela

-Cardinal swimming and diving has found the perfect combination of visionary and architect in head coach Arthur Albiero.
-In his tenth season as swim coach at the University of Louisville, the Cardinals remain confident they have the right man at the helm as the Cardinals continue to shine in the national spotlight.
+Cardinal swimming and diving has the perfect combination of visionary and architect in head coach Arthur Albiero.
+In his 11th season as swim coach at the University of Louisville, Albiero has engineered the emergence of the Cards into the national spotlight and will lead them as they embark on their first year in the ACC.

 In 2012-13, the Cards saw history repeat itself as Albiero led the Cardinal women to their third straight BIG EAST Championship.
 Coming off that meet, the women sent Devon Bibault (200-fly), Abigail Chin (400-IM), Gisselle Kohoyda (200-breast), Tanja Kylliainen (200-IM, 400-IM, 200-fly) and Kelsi Worrell (100-fly) to the NCAAs as individuals.
 All five relays (200-, 400-, 800-free relays and 200- and 400-medley relays) qualified adding in relay swimmers Grite Apanaviciute, Krissie Brandenburg, Lindsey LaPorte and Breann McDowell.
 Worrell, who had the top 100-fly time in the nation going into the meet, finished fourth, to earn All-American status and equal the best-ever NCAA final finish for a woman.
 Joining her as an All-American was Kylliainen, who finished 8th in the 200-fly.
 The men sent three individuals: Joao De Lucca (50-free, 200-free, 100-free), Caryle Blondell (100-free, 50-free) and Addison Bray (200-breast).
 They also added Alex Burtch, Albert Lloyd, Sam Hoekstra and Kameron Chastain as relay swimmers.
 De Lucca became the second Cardinal in history to win an NCAA Championship, when he took the 200-free from lane one in a 1:33.49, the third fastest time in the history of the NCAA meet.
 De Lucca was third in the 100-free and 13th in the 50-free.
 Blondell was an honorable mention All-American, finishing 14th in the 100-free.
 The 400-free relay team of Caryle Blondell, Joao De Lucca, Alex Burtch and Sam Hoekstra earned All-American status with a fourth place finish, going 2:50.98.